developwithpurpose/front-end-developer-exercise/app/README.markdown

 I opted to mimic the transition that was provided as an example.
 Initially I attempted to use css transitions to provide the animation, but ran into some issues in IE11.
 Once again I had to prioritize; and I didn't feel that displaying this skillset was worth the time spent in debugging a browser remotely.

 #### dynamic content
-I made a few assumptions during the coding of the dynamic content section of this site that I wanted to make known
+I made a few assumptions during the coding of the dynamic content section of this site that I wanted to make known:

 1. Each time a new step is selected, I re-fetch the json.
 I realize that the json is on the file system and unlikely to change, but in the interest of building a robust system, I felt that it was more important to re-retrieve the data each time instead of fetching it once and caching it.
 If the json was swapped out in the future for a real-time endpoint, the URL of the endpoint would be the only change needed.
 2. There are 2 individuals named Paul Taylor, on different steps.
 I assumed that this was intentional, representing two different individuals with the same name.
 I decided to not do any data manipulation either to the file or on the client-side.